How to get to the Shimanami Kaido from Osaka: New Ferry Service (2019)

 - You can bath on the boat.
 Wind down after boarding with a nice soak in a hot bath

-If you are planning on getting to the Shimanami kaido from Osaka, we recommend checking out the ferry.
-I'll definitely be back.
+If you are planning on getting to the Shimanami kaido from Osaka, we recommend checking out the ferry and checking out our own experience on YouTube - 'How to get to the Shimanami Kaido (Orange Ferry).
+We'll definitely be back.